 - assessing the latest interventional technologies, such as contact force sensing catheters to improve the safety of AF ablation

 - totally subcutaneous defibrillators.

-Dr Julian Jarman is currently an honorary clinical senior lecturer in clinical cardiology at the National Heart and Lung Institute, Imperial College London, where he regularly teaches advanced interventional techniques to visiting foreign fellows and consultants.
+Dr Julian Jarman is an honorary clinical senior lecturer in clinical cardiology at the National Heart and Lung Institute, Imperial College London, where he regularly teaches advanced interventional techniques to visiting fellows and consultants from abroad.